JakeSteam/rp.lc/readme.md

 ## What is the roadmap?

 * [todo.md](todo.md) is the constantly updated plan for the project, with far more ideas than can ever be implemented!
-* [pixels.md](pixels.md) is a definition of the rules included in the default sim ruleset.
+* [pixels.md](pixels.md) is a definition of the rules intended to be included in the default sim ruleset.

+## What's the end goal?

+Eventually this project will ideally end up as a collection of projects:

+* `PixelMetre Recipe Creator`: A drag & drop recipe creator.
+* `PixelMetre Recipe Store`: A listing of recipes, their metadata, samples, etc.
+* `PixelMetre Engine`: **This repo**, a tool that uses recipes to convert input images into simulations.

+The projects will have shared modules / functionality, e.g. JSON / rule parsing & validation

 ## How can I help?